Kien-hachtrung/Dungeon-Platfomer/README.md

 AI was only used to fix bugs in the game, no content in the game is made with AI.

 ### Features
--5 levels to explore\n
+- 5 levels to explore
--moving and double-jumps\n
+- moving and double-jumps
--spikes and enemys\n
+- spikes and enemys
--collectable coins\n
+- collectable coins
--main menu and level selection screen
+- main menu and level selection screen